rctcwyvrn/terrarium/readme.md

 3. Write something that boots in qemu and writes "hi" to the console device using `virtIO`

 ## Rust background
 1. Get a better grasp on rust `async` (read the async book)
 2. Investigate `async` runtimes
 3. Get used to writing `nostd`

 ## First boot test
-1. Hook the rust compiler and the bootloader together (ala `mirage-unikraft`)
+1. Hook the rust compiler and the bootloader together (ala mirage's `functoria`)
 2. Something that boots in qemu and writes an rust string to the console

 ## Building libraries